 Doctors often perform two tests – blood tests and x-rays – when trying to diagnose bunions, especially in the early stages of development.
 Blood tests help determine if the foot pain is being caused by something else, such as arthritis, while x-rays provide a clear picture of your bone structure to your doctor.

-How are Bunions Treated?
+How Are Bunions Treated?

-If you have any questions, please feel free to contact our office located in Port St. Lucie, FL .
+If you have any questions, please feel free to contact our offices located in Port St. Lucie, FL .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.Read more about Bunions

-Plantar fasciitis can be very painful and inconvenient.
+Plantar fasciitis is a common foot condition that is often caused by a strain injury.
 If you are experiencing heel pain or symptoms of plantar fasciitis, contact Dr. Michael D. Garvin from Florida.
 Our doctor can provide the care you need to keep you pain-free and on your feet.

-What is Plantar Fasciitis?
+What Is Plantar Fasciitis?